Claiming for expenses

 Receipt or credit card record: Be aware that our auditors draw a distinction between a receipt (which usually contains details of what was bought) and a credit card transaction record (which only tells you the amount debited to your card account) – it is the receipt that they will want to see.

-Small amounts (under £5): To comply with University Finance Regulations, we still require original receipts, even for expenses under £5, unless there were extenuating circumstances such as theft or fire.
+Small amounts (under £5): To comply with the University Financial Regulations, we still require original receipts, even for expenses under £5, unless there were extenuating circumstances such as theft or fire.
 If it was possible to obtain a receipt and one has not been provided then the Accounts Department will request it and, if you cannot produce it, the item will be removed from your claim.

 Oyster Cards: You need to register for an Oyster Online account.
 This will allow you to get a statement of all journeys taken (up to eight weeks ago) and you should submit this statement with your claim, indicating which journeys are being claimed.
 This requirement is owing to HMRC's rules on Oyster Cards.